thegetty/artists-things/content/things/bath.md

 [^1]: See Jules Belleudy, *J. S. Duplessis, peintre du roi (1725–1802)* (Chartres: Durand, 1913), 101–7.

-[^2]: See Jules-Joseph Guiffrey, “Logements d’artistes au Louvre,” [[*NAAF*]]*,* 1873, 1–221.
+[^2]: See Jules-Joseph Guiffrey, “Logements d’artistes au Louvre,” {% abbr '*NAAF*' %}*,* 1873, 1–221.
 For Coypel, see also {% thing 'bed' %}.
 For the Silvestres, see Dena Goodman and Emily Talbot, “Documenting Art, Writing Biography: Construction of the Silvestre Family History 1660–1868,” *Journal of Family History* 40, no. 3 (2015): 277–304.
 When Jacques-Augustin Silvestre wrote to Marigny in 1766 formally to request the succession of his father’s *logement*, he observed, “for more than one hundred years it has been our honor, inherited from father to son, to teach the king and the royal family to draw.
 For almost the same amount of time our ancestors have enjoyed possession of a *logement* at the Louvre” (“il y a plus de cent ans que de père en fils nous avons l’honneur d’enseigner à dessiner au Roy et à la famille Royale.
 Il y a à peu près le même temps que nos ancestres ont l’avantage de posséder un logement aux galleries du Louvre”).
-See [[AN]], O^1^/1673/24: Silvestre to Marigny, 30 April 1766.
+See {% abbr 'AN' %}, O^1^/1673/24: Silvestre to Marigny, 30 April 1766.

-[^3]: See, Jules Guiffrey, “Histoire de l’Académie de Saint-Luc,” [[*NAAF*]], 1915, 277–78.
+[^3]: See, Jules Guiffrey, “Histoire de l’Académie de Saint-Luc,” {% abbr '*NAAF*' %}, 1915, 277–78.

 [^4]: The portrait was exhibited at the Salon of 1775.
 On the portrait, see Belleudy, *Duplessis*, 53–74.